jina-ai/executors/README.md

 This repository provides a selection of [Executors](https://github.com/jina-ai/jina/blob/master/.github/2.0/cookbooks/Executor.md) for [Jina](https://github.com/jina-ai/jina).

-⚙️ Executor is how Jina processes Documents.
-It is the building block of your Jina data pipeline, providing a specific functional needs: preparing data, encoding it with your model, storing, searching, and more.
+**⚙️ Executor is how Jina processes Documents.** It is the building block of your Jina data pipeline, providing a specific functional needs: preparing data, encoding it with your model, storing, searching, and more.

-## Types

-They are structured into folders, by type.
-Check out the README documentation by type, or by individual Executor.

-We provide the following types of Executors:

-- crafters
-- [indexers](./jinahub/indexers) store and retrieve data
-- [encoders](./jinahub/encoders) compute the vector representation of data
-- rankers

 ## Usage